thenocturnaldevgypsy/shell-batchfile-ts-website/README.md

-# ts_website_downtime
+# shell_ts_website
-Created a shell script to run some checks when the website is down for personal user
+Created a shell script for Mac OS to run some checks when the website is down for personal user

+**Sample output:**
 ```
 Enter the website URL (without http/https): www.google.com
 Running troubleshooting tests for www.google.com...